thomasebsmith/naive/README.md

 #### Features
 Naive currently supports syntax highlighting and opening and saving projects.
-In the near future, Naive will also support syntax highlighting in more languages, addons, keyboard shortcuts, and more.
+In the near future, Naive will also support syntax highlighting in more languages, autocomplete, addons, keyboard shortcuts, and more.
 A Vim emulation mode will also be added.

+#### Issues
+Naive's syntax highlighting is still incomplete even in the languages it is implemented in.